TLeonardUK/TLeonardUK.github.io/_posts/2022-06-02-reverse-engineering-dark-souls-3-networking-part-2.md

 So assuming we have reverse engineered all the protobufs, what exactly is the initial packet thats sent on connection.

-It turns out the protobuf that the recieved data matches up to is RequestQueryLoginServerInfo, which has the following protobuf representation:
+It turns out the protobuf that the received data matches up to is RequestQueryLoginServerInfo, which has the following protobuf representation:

 ```protobuf
 message RequestQueryLoginServerInfo {